d5ve/git-notes/README.md

 Fork Info
 =========

-This fork is to add the ability to specify which branch to use for each repo, rather than always using master.
+This fork adds the ability to use non-master branches, by inspecting the local repos and using whichever branch they currently have checked out.

-Tests current fail for me for two reasons, I have git configured with `init.defaultbranch` set to something other than `master`, and the tests assume `master`, plus the rename test fails on my case-insensitive macos filesystem, where `test_name` and `TEST_NAME` are the same file..

-My plan is to have the git operations always check the current checked-out branch from the local repo, and use that in all commands where master is currently used or assumed.
+This allows things to work when the user has a non-default init.defaultbranch setting.

 Git Notes
 ==========